hpaluch/zolist-go/README.md

 # ZoList - Zomato menu list

-GAE Application (written in go) to list favorite menus - uses Zomato API as data source.
+GAE Application (written in Go)

+Goal is to list favorite menus using Zomato REST API as data source.

 > WARNING!
-It is work in progress - currently it just list headers...
+It is work in progress - currently it just list of restaurants

 ## Setup